Q: Why is Our Shot NC raising early-stage money?

 Q: Why is Our Shot NC focusing on NC House District races?

 We are focusing efforts the NC House of Representatives for two reasons.
-First, the number of seats we would need to gain to break the supermajority in the NC House is three.
+First, the number of seats we would need to gain to break the supermajority in the NC House is four.
 In the NC Senate, we would need to gain six additional seats, and Senate seats are both larger and more difficult to win.
 Second, the average cost of a NC House campaign is about $250,000, whereas Senate races can easily cost two to three times that or more.
 The money we raise together through Our Shot NC can go further in NC House District races.

 Q: Who are the candidates and how will they be selected?